skisel-bt/example-counter/README.md

 }
 ```

-and a single transition function to change this state:
+and a single transition function to change the state:

 ```compact
 export circuit increment(): Void {